Best Small 2 Person Tents 2023 | Backpacking & Camping

 Best Small 2 Person Tent Under $200

-The REI Co-op Trailmade 2 Tent with footprint is about as much backpacking tent as you could possibly hope to get from a reputable outdoor brand for under $200.
+The REI Co-op Trailmade 2 with footprint is about as much backpacking tent as you could possibly hope to get from a reputable outdoor brand for under $200.
+REI has really upped their backpacking collection lately, and they’ve been especially dominate in the budget backpacking tent department thanks to the Trailmade Collection.
+Shop now.

 - Price: $179